ammernico/vscode-image-gallery/README.md

 # Image Gallery

+This is a fork of https://github.com/geriyoco/vscode-image-gallery Its not my project and for testing purposes only

 A light-weighted extension that brings you the best image browsing experience in VS Code, especially for remote / cloud development.

 > 📢 **Announcement** 📢 (March 12, 2024)